Charity Bingo Sites

 The downside of a scheme like this is that the charity only gets any money if the bingo site makes money out of YOU – so if you win, the charity gets nothing.

 There was yet another site called My Charity Bingo which donated profits to charity, and (in theory at least) a lot of them – originally 100% of net revenue from each player’s account went to the Just Giving cause of their choice (now 75%), but despite being aimed at UK players it was licensed and regulated in Curacao and therefore banned by the UK Gambling Commission from advertising in the UK.
 Nor did it apply for a UK licence when that became the requirement.
-For a while the domain name redirected to Charity Bingo but the site now seems to be up and running again, in euros and geo-locked so as not to accept any registrations from the UK.
+For a while the domain name redirected to Charity Bingo but later it was up and running again, in euros and geo-locked so as not to accept any registrations from the UK.
 While the choice of a platform not licensed for the UK seems bizarre, this was clearly done because the software and network were supplied free of charge by Aberrant / Functional Games.
 If only 888 or Playtech were so generous!

 Bingo Giving, on the Dragonfish network, originally had a prominently displayed message from Gus the Giving Gorilla about the charity of the month, and they did seem to change it relatively often, but they only donated when someone won a jackpot, so the sums raised (via an associated Just Giving page) were not particularly impressive.
 Ownership of the site changed in November 2013 and the messages about charity remained on display, but visiting the Just Giving page for November’s charity of the month revealed no donations.